-Vice Chair, Nuclear Energy Committee, American Bar Association Section of Public Utility, Communications and Transportation Law
+Vice Chair, Nuclear Energy Committee, American Bar Association, Infrastructure and Regulated Industries Section

 Member, Energy Bar Association